tegorman13/Dissertation/docs/Sections/htw_gfm.md

 Predicting velocity as a function of condition (Constant vs. Varied) and Velocity Band.
 Larger coefficients for the Band term reflect a larger slope, or greater sensitivity/discrimination.
-The interaction between condit and Band indicates the difference between constant and varied slopes.
+The interaction between condition and Band indicates the difference between constant and varied slopes.
 CrI values indicate 95% credible intervals. pd is the probability of direction (the % of the posterior on the same side of 0 as the coefficient estimate)